Nazi chic: 1950s–1960s

+During the mid-to late 1960s, musicians such as Keith Moon of the Who, Brian Jones of the Rolling Stones, and Vivian Stanshall of Bonzo Dog Doo-Dah Band would wear nazi uniforms in publicity photoshoots.
+Guitarist Ron Asheton of the Stooges collected Nazi memorabilia and wore a swastika armband along with an Iron Cross on stage during live performances with the band.

+1970s–1980s

-In the early 1970s, glam rock acts incorporated nazi symbolism into their works, often for the shock value and outrageousness.
-Steve Priest, of the glam rock band The Sweet, wore a nazi uniform and fake toothbrush moustache in a December 1973 live performance of "Block Buster!", on Top of the Pops.
-In the 1970s punk subculture, several items of clothing designed to shock and offend the Establishment became popular.
-Among these punk fashion items was a T-shirt displaying a Swastika, an upside-down crucifix and the word DESTROY– which was worn by Johnny Rotten of the Sex Pistols, seen in the video for "Pretty Vacant".
+In the early 1970s, glam rock acts incorporated Nazi symbolism into their works, often for the shock value and outrageousness, or for comedic effect.
+Ron Mael of the American band Sparks adopted a signature toothbrush moustache which was compared to that of Adolf Hitler.
+Steve Priest, of the glam rock band the Sweet, wore a Nazi uniform and fake toothbrush moustache in a December 1973 live performance of "Block Buster!", on Top of the Pops.
+David Bowie would also later appropriate Nazi iconography with his persona "The Thin White Duke" as well as during his Berlin Trilogy.
+Between 1973–75, Cleveland proto-punk band the Electric Eels drew swastikas on their concert posters, with the early Cleveland punk scene's live events being nicknamed "Extermination Nights".

+By the late 1970s, as part of the early punk subculture, several items of clothing designed to shock and offend the Establishment became popular.
+Among these punk fashion items was a T-shirt displaying a swastika, an upside-down crucifix and the word DESTROY– which was worn by Johnny Rotten of the Sex Pistols, seen in the video for "Pretty Vacant".
+The Rolling Stones' Mick Jagger would later briefly wear the shirt in concert.
 Rotten wore the swastika another time with a gesture that looked like a Nazi salute.
-In 1976, Siouxsie Sioux of Siouxsie and the Banshees was also known to wear a Swastika armband with fetish S and M clothing, including fishnets and a whip.
-These musicians are commonly thought to have worn such clothing for shock value directed towards the British WWII generation rather than being genuinely associated with any National Socialist or fascist ideologies, and those with such interests likely became part of the Nazi punk or white power skinhead subcultures.
+Additionally, a swastika shirt would also be worn by Sid Vicious.
+In 1976, Siouxsie Sioux of Siouxsie and the Banshees was also known to wear a swastika armband with fetish S and M clothing, including fishnets and a whip.
+These musicians are commonly thought to have worn such clothing for shock value directed towards the Greatest Generation.
+Additionally, industrial music associated artists such as Throbbing Gristle, Psychic TV, Boyd Rice, and Death in June made use of Nazi symbolism and aesthetics, however, some of these artists would later endorse the ideology.

-In 1984, two T-shirt designs featuring Adolf Hitler were produced in West Germany.
-The more famous of the two was the "Adolf Hitler European Tour" design, which featured a picture of Hitler against the backdrop of a map of Europe, with conquered territories shaded; and tour dates given as: